NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 If you are in an expression with a *context location*, you can some times use shorthands for the location of a refereced state variable.
 For instance, if the context location is `river.water.oc`, and you try to access `temp`, if `temp` does not refer to a single value, Mobius2 will first look for `river.water.oc.temp`, then `river.water.temp` if the prior does not exist, and finally `river.temp`.

 These have the units and types they are declared with.
 If a value is indexed over index sets, it will primarily be accessed using the same indexes as the current expression are evaluated with.
 (This causes expressions to propagate index set dependencies to one another and to put some restrictions on what can be accessed.
-This will be separately documented).
+See [separate documentation on distributions](advanced_concepts.html#index-set-distributions).

 Note that the value you get when you access a parameter value in the model is the one provided in the data set (corresponding to the current index combination).
 The default value in the parameter declaration is just a helper for somebody who create a new data set.